rr-wfm/MSBuild.Sdk.SqlProj/docs/docs/references.md

 ## Referencing system databases

 Microsoft has released NuGet packages containing the definitions of the `master` and `msdb` databases.
 This is useful if you want to reference objects from those databases within your own projects without getting warnings.
-To reference these, you'll need to use at least version 2.5.0 of MSBuild.Sdk.SqlProj as you'll need to use the `DacpacName` feature for package references described above.
+To reference these, you'll need to use the `DacpacName` feature for package references described above.
 For example:

 ```xml
 <Project Sdk="MSBuild.Sdk.SqlProj/4.2.0">